oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 JupyterLab is the next-generation user interface for Project Jupyter offering all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user interface.
 JupyterLab will eventually replace the classic Jupyter Notebook.

-**URL**
+**More Information**

 https://jupyter.org/